-Public Comments on the Annual Update Plan & Responses: See Appendix A for Public Comments.
+Public Comments on the Annual Update Plan & Responses:

-see Appendix A for 1 daile comments.
+See Appendix A for Public Comments.

 Community Services and Supports

 Through the MHSA Annual Plan for Fiscal Year 2018-2019, the delivery of outpatient mental health services continues to be expanded through Mendocino County's transformation of specialty mental health service delivery.
 Service delivery is coordinated through an Integrated Care Coordination Model of mental health services.
 As services are increasingly integrated, more programs move from serving targeted populations, such as an age specific program, to a program that has the ability to serve consumers of all ages and needs, with a "no wrong door" approach.